 is the initial course of the program and examines prominent forces that have shaped formal and informal education in the Western experience.
 This course explores the historical, philosophical, theological, social, scientific, and technological contributions that have influenced the American educational system.
 From that foundation, students will be encouraged to explore contemporary issues in American education as they consider their own personal philosophy of teaching and their future role in the teaching profession.
-2 credits, 4 weeks presents the dilemmas facing the classroom teacher as they enter and continue in the profession.
-School law, legal rights and teacher responsibilities are examined.
-Relationships with parents and the community are refined, focusing on the professional role of the teacher as a role model in and outside the classroom.
 2 credits, 4 weeks.